We are seeking a Technology Specialist candidate with a degree in Electrical Engineering or Computer Science.

 - prepare patent applications and reply to communications from patent offices during the patent application process;

 - assist lawyers in conducting scientific journal and patent searching on Internet databases;

 - assist lawyers in preparing letters of instruction to foreign counsel for foreign counterparts to US patent applications;

 - assist lawyers in the preparation of patentability, validity, freedom to operate and infringement opinions;

 - assist lawyers in reviewing file histories of patents;

-- assist with analyses of issues that arise in patent litigation;
+- assist lawyers with analyses of issues that arise in patent litigation; and

 - participate in special projects and other duties assigned.